mongodb/specifications/source/retryable-writes/retryable-writes.rst

 ~~~~~~~~~~~

 This boolean option determines whether retryable behavior will be applied to all
-write operations executed within the application.
+write operations executed within the MongoClient.
 This option MUST default to
 false, which implies no change in write behavior.

 This option MUST NOT be configurable at the level of a database object,